 I visited Lamu in December and during this particular year, the Islamic holiday Ramadan was held right in the middle of the month.
 Most of the local people were participating in this.
 Fasting occurred each day between the hours of approximately 6:30am and 6:30pm.
 During that time period no food or water was consumed.
-During the night every several hours small meals were eaten.
-This religious fasting lasts for 30 days every year around December.
+During the night every several hours small meals are eaten.
+The two primary meals are iftar after sunset and suhoor before sunrise.